 Your costs will depend upon your academic status at Catholic University.

-If you are a current graduate student, your certificate courses will be charged in the same way as your degree courses, i.e. by the credit hour for part-time study or by the semester for full-time study.
-If you are already pursuing your graduate degree full-time, therefore, you may be able to add certificate courses to your plans at no additional cost.
-Consult the comprehensive tuition and fee schedule and see your academic advisor in your current department or program to learn more about the relationship of your certificate courses to your current degree curriculum.
+If you are a current graduate student in another program at Catholic University, your certificate courses will be charged in the same way as your degree courses.
+Consult your adviser in your current department or program to learn more about the relationship of your certificate courses to your current degree curriculum.

-If you are not a current graduate student at Catholic University and enroll only in a certificate program, your certificate courses will be charged by the credit hour at a non-standard tuition rate.
-This rate applies not only to the 511 and approved advanced language courses that count towards the certificates, but also to approved elementary- or intermediate-level Greek and/or Latin courses completed during the regular academic year in order to prepare for certificate requirements.
-Consult the certificate advisor for more information on this opportunity.
+If you are only enrolled in our Certificate program, your certificate courses will be charged by the credit hour at a lower tuition rate.
+This rate applies not only to the advanced language courses that count towards the certificates, but also to approved elementary- or intermediate-level Greek and/or Latin courses completed during the regular academic year as prerequisites.
+Consult the graduate advisor for more information on this opportunity.

 What kind of financial assistance is available to certificate students?

-If you are not a current Catholic University graduate student, you are already eligible for a special non-standard tuition rate within your certificate program.
-There may also be several other ways for you to fund or partially fund the remainder of the costs for your pursuit of a certificate.
-Your home academic department or program, if you are pursuing a graduate degree at another institution, may have some summer support available for you to take language courses at Catholic University.
+Although you are already eligible for a special lower tuition rate within your Certificate program, there may also be additional ways for you to reduce the remainder of your costs.
+If you are pursuing a graduate degree at another institution, your home academic department or program may have some summer support available for you to take language courses at Catholic University.
 If your own college or university is part of the Consortium of Universities of the Washington Metropolitan Area or of the Washington Theological Consortium, it may allow you to take some Catholic University courses as part of an exchange agreement.

 What happens to the credit hours I accumulate when I earn a certificate?
 Can I transfer them to another school?
 Can I roll them over into a graduate degree program at Catholic University?

-Courses numbered 511 and other "approved advanced courses" in the certificate programs carry graduate credit in the Department of Greek and Latin, and can be transferred directly into any graduate program that will accept the coursework.
-(Courses numbered 501, 502, 509, 510, 516, 517, and 519 are elementary- and intermediate-level language courses, and do not confer graduate credit within the Department of Greek and Latin, though the regulations of other Catholic University departments or programs may differ.)
-If you are thinking about starting a certificate program and then entering a Catholic University graduate degree program later, you should consult the academic advisor of the department or program to which you plan to apply to learn more about which certificate courses may (or may not) count directly towards your prospective degree.
+Courses numbered 511 and other "approved advanced courses" in the certificate programs carry graduate credit in the Department of Greek and Latin, and can be transferred directly into any graduate program at Catholic University that will accept the coursework.
+You should consult the academic adviser of any department or program to which you plan to apply to learn more about which certificate courses may (or may not) count directly towards your prospective degree.